ivelin1936/-Assignment-Backend/README.md

 ```
 String invoiceResult = PayDesk.pay(shopCart, goldenCard);
 ```
-Getting card discount rate from our card.
-The card will calculate it on base on the turnover from the previous month.
+The card will calculate discount rate on base on the turnover from the previous month.
 ```
 INITIAL_DISCOUNT = 2D; ONE_HUNDRED_DOLLARS = 100D; DISCOUNT_RATE_INCREMENT = 1D; MAX_DISCOUNT = 10D;